This vegan mushroom soba ramen noodle bowl is the best comfort food to enjoy in cold days or whenever we fancy a flavourful and cosy meal.

 The trick to have noodles that remain firmer, springier, and less likely to fall apart in your soups and sauces is to add some baking soda to their cooking water.

-Every time I make ramen, in fact, I boil the noodles in approx 1 liter of water with 1 tbsp of baking soda.
+Every time I make ramen, in fact, I boil the noodles in approx 1 liter of water with 1 tablespoon of baking soda.

 This method won't impact the taste of the noodles, I promise.